spectrocloud/terraform-provider-spectrocloud/docs/data-sources/appliance.md

 ### Read-Only

+- `architecture` (String) The architecture of the appliance.
+Possible values are: 'amd64', 'arm64'.
 - `health` (String) The health of the appliance.
 Possible values are: 'healthy', 'unhealthy'.
 - `id` (String) The ID of this resource.
 - `status` (String) The status of the appliance.
 Possible values are: 'ready', 'in-use', 'unpaired'.